8. October - 13. November 2022, Volkstheather Wien - Volx

 A commission by Christine Gaigg/2nd nature for the theatre performance "Rote Sonne".
 "Red Death" is composed for three DJs, based on vinyl records of "take death!"
 (2013) by Bernhard Gander.
-The theatre performance is inspired by the 1970 Rudolf Thome film of the same title and was premiered in 2022 by Volkstheater Wien.
+The theatre performance is inspired by the 1970 Rudolf Thome film of the same title.
 Red Death - rehearsalRed Death - rehearsalRed Death - rehearsalRed Death - performance spaceRed Death - performance space

 2020